Inventory Management Challenges 1: Supply Chain Complexity

 You can utilise safety stock to buffer any supply disruptions.
 Make sure you use a safety stock calculation that considers lead time variations, so you have enough stock to cover any late deliveries.

-3. Improve item visibility with automated inventory systems
+3. Improve item visibility with automated inventory control systems

 Don’t get left behind – an enterprise resource planning (ERP) or warehouse management system (WMS) provides visibility of your inventory at each stage of your supply chain.
 Linked with barcode technology you can also access real-time data about each SKU in your warehouse.
 With accurate inventory levels it becomes much easier to make informed operational decisions about what you need to stock and when you need to order it.